rickkas7/DeviceKeyHelperRK/README.md

 SYSTEM_MODE(SEMI_AUTOMATIC);

 SerialLogHandler logHandler;
+//SerialLogHandler logHandler(LOG_LEVEL_TRACE);

+// Save and restore the device keys in EEPROM at offset 100 in the EEPROM DeviceKeyHelperEEPROM deviceKeyHelper(100);

 void setup() {

-	// Not necessary, though provided here so you can see the serial log messages more easily delay(4000);

-	// Save and restore the device keys in EEPROM at offset 100 in the EEPROM DeviceKeyHelperEEPROM keyHelper(100);
-	keyHelper.check();

-	// Wait until the keys have possibly been restored before trying to connect.
-	// In SEMI_AUTOMATIC mode, connection retries and everything like that will
-	// work just like AUTOMATIC after you do the Particle.connect once, no need
+	// You must call this from setup to start monitoring for keys errors deviceKeyHelper.startMonitor();

+	// You either need to use SYSTEM_THREAD(ENABLED) or SYSTEM_MODE(SEMI_AUTOMATIC) because
+	// in thread disabled AUTOMATIC mode, setup() isn't called until cloud connected and the
-	// to manually manage the connection.
+	// code to monitor the connection would never be started via startMonitor().
 	Particle.connect();
 }